-- b.
+- The date of receipt of written notice from the student or the date the institution is made aware that the student is no longer attending; - b.
 Fourteen consecutive calendar days following the last date of attendance; or - c.
 The last day of attendance, if the student fails to return from an excused leave of absence. - Leaves of absence, suspensions, and published school holidays will not be counted as part of the scheduled class attendance.
-Students will receive a full refund for any future courses billed but not attended. - 8.
-Any student who withdraws from the program due to active duty or active service will receive a full refund for any block not completed as a result of the call to duty. - 9.
+Students will receive a full refund for any future courses billed but not attended. - Any student who withdraws from the program due to active duty or active service will receive a full refund for any block not completed as a result of the call to duty. - 9.
 Refunds for items of extra expense to the student, such as books, tools, or other supplies should be handled separately from refund of tuition and other academic fees.
 The student will not be required to purchase instructional supplies, books and tools until such time as these materials are required.
 Once these materials are opened, no refund will be made.
 For full refunds, the school can withhold costs for these types of items from the refund as long as the student has not cancelled during the cancellation period, they were necessary for the portion of the program attended, and separately stated in the enrollment agreement.
 Any such items not required for the portion of the program attended must be included in the refund. - 10.
 The policy for granting credit for previous training does not impact the refund policy. - 11.
 All refunds will be made within 30 days from the date of termination.